 Microsoft states that they have returned large sums of capital to shareholders in the past and expect to continue to do so.
 They normally announce dividend increases in the third quarter.

 Cisco announced it will bring home $67 billion of foreign cash.
 They recently announced a 13.8% dividend increase which is slightly lower than their historical dividend growth rate during the past 5 years.

 Intel announced a 10% dividend increase in January.
 This increase was well above their prior 5 year trend of about 4%.

 Here’s a look at each company’s recent dividend yield, announced dividend increase if they have made one so far in 2018 and compound annual dividend growth rate from 2012-2017.

 |Company||Recent Dividend Yield||2018 Dividend Increase||2012-17 Dividend Growth Rate|

-With only two of the five companies announcing their regularly scheduled dividend increases in 2018, it’s hard to draw a conclusion if the new tax law is having an impact.
+With most of these five companies announcing their regularly scheduled dividend increases in 2018, you can see the new tax law may be having an impact.
 Regardless, this batch of tech companies has been showing us the money over the past several years with double digit percent dividend hikes.

 WRAPPING IT UP

 These five tech companies provide some decent dividend yields.
 Partly fueled by the recently enacted tax reform act, they also offer the prospect of double digit dividend growth over the next couple of years.

 - Are you looking to the tech sector for dividends?